The Second Amendment

 7277 promoting disarmament.

-This interesting policy report, Cato Report, shows that gun control is bad, and should be
+This interesting policy report, Cato Report, shows that gun control is bad.
+Read this report.

 If you are thinking about joining an organization, Larry Pratt’s